 Add - a table or reference can be directly added to the model.

 Delete - delete a table or reference from the diagram and/or model.
 With delete table, the table is not deleted but only removed from the data model.
 With delete reference, there is a choice between removing the reference just from the diagram or also from the model.

-Adding new domains, tables and views is available in the tabs behind the subject field but can also be easily done via the buttons in the diagram.
+Adding new tables, views and snapshots can be done using the tab Tables next to Design but can also be accessed easily via the buttons in the diagram.

 An overview of all tables is accessible via the Tables tab page.

 Overview of the 'Tables' tab